Vorkharium/vorkharium.github.io/_posts/2024-11-09-HTB-Forest-Write-up.md

 ```shell
 nxc smb 10.129.141.177 -u vorkharium -p 'Password123!' -d htb.local
 ```
 Nice!
-It everything worked as intended!
+If you got a "+" sign, everything worked as intended!

 Now use PowerView.ps1 to give DCSync rights to the new user:

 ```shell